-Long-time professional golfer Joe Inman, who enjoyed success on the PGA and Champions Tours, has spent the last eight years as head coach of the Georgia State men’s program.
-For his contributions to the game, he will be inducted into the GSGA Georgia Golf Hall of Fame later this year.
+Long-time professional golfer Joe Inman, who enjoyed success on the PGA and Champions Tours, has spent the nine years as head coach of the Georgia State men's program before being named Director of Golf in May 2017.
+For his contributions to the game, he was inducted into the GSGA Georgia Golf Hall of Fame in January 2017.

-Durign season, he led the team to a win at the Cabo del Sol Intercollegiate during the fall, before the squad won a third-straight Furman Intercollegiate during the spring.
-He also guided senior JJ Grey to Sun Belt Golfer of the Year honors, while Alexander and Max Herrmann also earned All-Sun Belt First Team honors.
+During the 2015-16 season, he led the team to a win at the Cabo del Sol Intercollegiate during the fall, before the squad won a third-straight Furman Intercollegiate during the spring.
+He also guided senior JJ Grey to Sun Belt Golfer of the Year honors, while Alex and Max Herrmann also earned All-Sun Belt First Team honors.

 During 2014-15, the squad won the Furman Intercollegiate for the second year in a row and he watched four Panthers earn all-conference honors, including JJ Grey who as recognized with first-team honors for the third-straight year.